Geckon01/simple-image-compressor/README.md

 ## Usage

-To resize and compress your image you can use next code:
+Resize and compress an image:
 ```php
 $resolutionTargetPercent = 50;
 $targetQuality = 50;